 So I started making my own.
 And over the years, I think I make a damn fine homemade Mexican chorizo – for a gringo.

-Mexican chorizo is different from Spanish or Portuguese chorizo’s which a chopped, dry-cured meat.
+Mexican chorizo is different from Spanish or Portuguese chorizo’s which is a chopped, dry-cured meat.
 Mexican chorizo is not cured, and not dried.
-It’s a moist meat, generally, pork, mixed with chili and other spices to create a reddish ball of delicious meat.
+It’s moist meat, generally, pork, mixed with chili and other spices to create a reddish ball of delicious meat.

 In Mexico chorizo is used in many ways.
 Simmered with potatoes and onions in a tomato sauce, in tacos or enchiladas, sautéed into scrambled eggs…so you know they are making their chorizo with meat – not glands.
 And it’s really easy to make.